AntonioRuizR/UCO-SC-Commander-300/README.md

 # UCO - Serial Commander 300
  An open source Graphical User Interface for monitoring ABB's Commander 300 Universal Process Controller

 This repository contains the source code required to build and run this software.
-Also, in 'releases' section, a windows build for 32 bits is available.
+Also, in 'releases' section, a Windows build for 32 bits is available.

 </p>
 </p>